 Right to Be Forgotten

 The GDPR states that visitors can request you to hard-delete their data.
 In WordPress 4.9.6 or higher, you can hard-delete personal data by navigating to Tools > Erase Personal Data.
-WP Optin Wheel also hooks into that process, so any data we keep in your WordPress database on the user will be anonymized.
-Data sent to 3rd-party tools, such as MailChimp, should be deleted there.
+WP Optin Wheel also hooks into that process, so any data we keep in your WordPress database on the user will be removed.